josephnhtam/live-streaming-server-net/docs/docs/getting-started.md

 dotnet run
 ```

-Now, you live streaming server should be running and ready to accept RTMP stream via 1935 port.
+Now, your live streaming server should be running and ready to accept RTMP stream via 1935 port.

 ## Interacting with your Live Streaming Server